marsandnoa/ChessWebPage/README.md

-Certainly!
-Below is the entire content of the README in GitHub-flavored Markdown for the Chess Web Application using Spring Boot, HTML, JavaScript, and Docker:

-markdown
-Copy code
 # Chess Web Application

 This web application allows users to play chess online and save or review their games.
 It is built using Spring Boot for the backend and HTML/JavaScript for the frontend.